LiaPlayground/LiaScript_Tutorial_Kigali/README.md

 * A list can also contain further lists:

-  + These do not necessarly have to start with an asterisks
+  + These do not necessarily have to start with an asterisks
   + But it is good practice if you use different symbols for different nesting

 ------------------------